 Currently, there are no ARP-wide load management programs in place.
-However, in 2009, some ARP Participants established load management programs for certain customers, such as those with standby generation for the discreet use by the ARP Participant, not FMPA, or the Balancing Authority.
-However, FMPA tracks the effects of these load management programs and addresses them accordingly in the load forecast and planning process.
+However, beginning in 2009, some ARP Participants established load management programs for certain customers, such as those with standby generation for the discreet use by the ARP Participant, not FMPA or the Balancing Authority.
+However, FMPA tracks the effects of these load management programs and accounts for them appropriately in the load forecast and planning process, again, pursuant to NERC Reliability Standards for load and demand modeling.